 While San Luis Obispo may be small in size, there is no shortage of interesting facts about SLO.
 From haunted places—to Hollywood heartthrobs—to a bad “Wild West” reputation—our history has something to pique everyone’s interest.
-We’re talking about SLO facts so fascinating, you won’t be able to resist hitting that “share” button on your social feed.
+We’re talking about SLO facts so fascinating, you won’t be able to resist hitting that “share” button on your social feed, especially the vast list of movies filmed in San Luis Obispo.

 The City of San Luis Obispo was found by a group of lost Spanish Padres